silentorb/marloth-story/books/fairytale/part6.md

 of Jillybons into her mouth.

 "You'll thank me in a minute," he said, as he plugged her nose and clamped his hands over her mouth, strangling a noiseless scream.
+A noiseless scream for help.

+Suddenly, time slowed for Adelle.
+She felt as though she had a sixth sense.
+She saw a path in front of her, and all she had to do was follow it.

 Convulsively, Adelle threw all of her weight backwards, kicking the platter of Jillybons into the air.
 The platter slammed into the side of Jakob Damond's head, sending Jillybons flying in all directions.
 The toymaker lost his balance, and his grip.
 Deadwick lost his balance, and his grip.
-Adelle fell to the floor, spitting out Jillybons.
+Adelle fell to the floor, squashing the monkey and spitting out Jillybons.
 Before anyone could realize what was happening, she was on her feet and had snatched the book.
 Deadwick swung at her but she ducked beneath the blow.
 As she ran for the door, he swung at her again and this time